benwhalley/just-enough-r/docs/understanding-interactions.md

 ```

-Before modelling the outcome, it would be helpful to see if the data are congruent with the study prediction that *liked* and *familiar* music would be more effective than disliked or unfamiliar music
+Before running inferential tests, it would be helpful to see if the data are congruent with the study prediction that *liked* and *familiar* music would be more effective at reducing pain than disliked or unfamiliar music

 We can do this in many different ways.
-The most common would be a simple bar plot, which we can create using the `stat_summary()` function from `ggplot2`.
+The most common (but not the best) choice would be a simple bar plot, which we can create using the `stat_summary()` function from `ggplot2`.

 ```r